Binding

 p(); // But wait, what does p even do?

-1. Check for a case in which a returned function would reference local variables that might not be around, and give a compile-time or run-time error.
+1. Check for a cases like this in which a returned function references local variables of finished functions and prohibit such cases via a a compile-time or run-time error.

 3. Retain the context of the "outer" function, in this case a, so that the returned function (b) can still use its data.
-The returned function is called a closure.
+In this case, where we keep the data from the finished function around for the returned function to use, the returned function is called a closure.

 JavaScript’s designers chose option #3 because it is incredibly powerful, but at a price: you can’t allocate the function call contexts of the enclosing function on a (super-efficient) stack.
 Not every language is willing to give up stack allocation!
 What are the options for these less adventurous languages?